2012 French legislative election: Pas-de-Calais 11th

 For the first time, two major candidates from the presidential election stood in the same constituency for the legislative election.
 Jean-Luc Mélenchon (Left Front) and Marine Le Pen (National Front) are both standing in the Pas-de-Calais's 11th constituency, centred on the town of Hénin-Beaumont.
-The incumbent MP, Odette Duriez of the Socialist Party, is not standing for re-election; the Socialist candidate is Philippe Kemel.
+The incumbent MP, Odette Duriez of the Socialist Party, didn't stand for re-election; the Socialist candidate was Philippe Kemel.
 The Le Pen-Mélenchon duel attracted international media attention, including for what it revealed of attitudes and expectations in an area of northern France hit hard by deindustrialisation and unemployment.
 The Guardian noted that, in that regard, "Mélenchon blames what he sees as pernicious free-market capitalism and bankers; Le Pen points the finger at immigrants and Europe".

 On the first round, Le Pen won a plurality of the vote.
 The left-wing vote was split, with the Socialist candidate Philippe Kemel receiving more votes than Mélenchon.
 All three candidates qualified for the run-off, but Mélenchon withdrew and supported Kemel for the second round.
 Kemel narrowly won the seat (retaining it for the Socialist Party) with 50.1% of the vote, defeating Marine Le Pen.